Mohammedia: Early history

 In 1773, the Sultan Sidi Mohammed ben Abdallah made of Fédala a grains warehouse of Tamasna province and built the Kasbah to protect the shops for traders.
-He built the white masjid Al Atik as well.
+He built the white mosque Al Atik as well.

 French Protectorate

 During the precolonial period, competition between the Western powers to ensure the economical exploitation of Africa was behind the merger of Europeans interests in the ports of Morocco.
 In the region of Fédala, the German family Mannesmann acquired a large area of land.

 The Treaty of November 4, 1911 between France and Germany on the partition of Africa forced the Mannesmann family to abandon the lands they held for Georges and Jacques Hersent, two French industrialists, who noticed the existence of a natural bay, valuable for the creation of a large port at low cost.

 The group Hersent created the Franco-Moroccan company in 1912 and founded the port company in 1914 that took a leading part in the development of Fédala.
 The rapid growth of the city started around the port, which allowed the development of various industries such as canning fishery products, agro-industry plants, tannery, textile, etc..

 The seaside town took shape in 1925 and the Esplanade was built in 1938.
 The construction of the sea line in 1951 made of Fédala the first and most modern oil port in North Africa.

 The church of Saint James (Saint Jacques), which overlooks the main square, was erected in 1934 by Jean and Georges Hersent, in memory of their son and nephew Jacques (3 February 1893 - 26 July 1917), who died at the Marne during the First World War.
-The town also has a school "Jacques Hersent", founded in 1929 by Georges Hersent, which claims to be named after his son Jacques who was drowned in Mohammedia.

 Battle of Fedala

-US Army invaded Fédala from the Atlantic on November 8, 1942 as part of operation Torch.
+US Army invaded Fédala from the Atlantic on November 8, 1942, as part of Operation Torch.
 The invasion was carried out by the Center Attack Group of the Western Task Force which landed on the Atlantic coast of Morocco.
-The landing began on 4 AM.
+The landing began at 4 AM.